brinkofblink/brinkofblink/README.md

 I'm a web developer, optimist, and jazz saxophonist.

-I specialise in front-end development, and I head up everything digital at [So Studio](https://so-design.co.uk)
+I specialise in front-end development, and I'm the director at at [The So Pixel Co.](https://so-pixel.co.uk)